Rinbo/fizzbuzz-js/README.md

 let  fizzBuzz = fs.readFileSync('./src/js/fizz-buzz.js');
 eval( fizzBuzz + `\nexports.FizzBuzz = FizzBuzz;`)
 ~~~
+A: The fs.readFileSync method seems to take the file path and store whatever is at that path into a memory buffer.
+The eval function takes the variable containing the buffer and a new line calling on exports.FizzBuzz potentially setting it equal to the FizzBuzz function.
+I have no idea why though.

 - Question 2.
 Explain why we are placing the
 ~~~
 let fizzBuzz = new FizzBuzz
 ~~~
 outside the ```it``` block?
+A: I would assume that we do this to make it local to that descibe block and avoiding conflicts with outside calls.

 - Question 3.
 Explain the difference between using === and == in JS?
+A: '==' performs type conversion before comparing. '===' does not.
+The latter is therefore more picky since both value and type must match.
+Example:
+"2" == 2 => true
+"2" === 2 => false
+2 === 2 => true

 - Question 4.
 Explain why we are moving (number % 5 === 0) to the top?
 A: There is no reason for this.
 The important thing is that the conditional for checking divisibility with 15 is declared first, since both 3 and 5 are factors of 15.
-If a number is not divisible by 15 all that is left is to check if it is either divisible by 3 or if it is divisible by 5.
+If a number is not divisible by 15 all that is left to do is to check if the number is either divisible by 3 or if it is divisible by 5.
 These two remaining cases are mutually exclusive and can thus be checked in any order.

 - Question 5.
 Explain the difference between feature and unit test?
-A:
+A: The unit test checks the internal logic of the code while the feature test checks the functionality of the end product (user interface).

 - Question 6.
-Eplain what expectations in the context of testing are?
+Explain what expectations in the context of testing are?
-A:
+A: It simply states what we expect a certain feature/function to do and compares it to what it actually does.

 Question 7: Write a line to line explanation of what is happening in this code:
 ~~~